-- 1. A sound understanding of the foundational principles of general, organic, analytical, and physical chemistry as presented in standard undergraduate textbooks. - 2.
-Biochemistry program: To develop a basic knowledge of the concepts of cell structure, classical and molecular genetics, and creation and evolution. - 3.
-A general understanding of principles of physics and mathematics that are most relevant to other program objectives. - 4.
-A broad understanding of scientific foundations and practice. - 5.
-A general understanding of the principles of scientific research and writing. - 6.
-Experience with an understanding of scientific instrumentation.
+- 1. Demonstrate a sound understanding of inorganic, organic, and analytical chemistry as presented in standard undergraduate textbooks. - 2.
+Demonstrate a basic understanding of the concepts of cell structure and function, and classical and molecular genetics. - 3.
+Demonstrate a sound understanding of the structure and function of nucleic acids, amino acids, proteins, carbohydrates, and lipids; and basic knowledge of some of their metabolic pathways and syntheses. - 4.
+Demonstrate a general understanding of principles of physics that are most relevant to biochemistry. - 5.
+Demonstrate an understanding of the scientific method and basic laboratory skills including use of analytical instrumentation. - 6.
+Demonstrate a general understanding of the principles of scientific research and communication. - 7.
+Explain the differences of approaching biochemistry from a Christian worldview versus a secular worldview.